This section contains information about enhancements in the version 18.05 of BMC Remedy IT Service Management Suite and components:

 For example, see the following figure:

-Work notes contained full names of users:
+For the events, such as status change or assignment change, work notes contained full names of users:

-Work notes contain login ID of users:
+For the events, such as status change or assignment change, work notes contain login ID of users: